Chapter 15: STARKs

 Computation as State Evolution

-The proof systems of previous chapters represent computation as circuits: directed acyclic graphs where wires carry values and gates impose constraints.
-This is a natural model for expressing single computations, but it handles iteration awkwardly.
+How should we encode computation into polynomials for this framework?
+The proof systems of previous chapters use circuits: directed acyclic graphs where wires carry values and gates impose constraints.
+This works, but it handles iteration awkwardly.
 A loop executing $n$ times becomes $n$ copies of the loop body, each a separate subcircuit.
-The structure that made the loop simple to write (the repetition of identical operations) is obscured in the flattened graph.
+The repetition that made the loop simple to write is obscured in the flattened graph.

 STARKs adopt a different model: the state machine.